digital-fabric/modulation/README.md

 - Writing reusable functional code requires wrapping it in modules using `class << self`, `def self.foo ...`, `extend self` or `include Singleton`.

+> There's a [recent discussion](https://bugs.ruby-lang.org/issues/14982) on the
+> Ruby bug tracker regarding possible solutions to the problem of top-level
+> name collision.
+Hopefully, the present gem could contribute to an eventual
+> "official" API.

 Personally, I have found that managing dependencies with `require` in large codebases is... not as elegant or painfree as I would expect from a first-class development environment.
 I also wanted to have a better solution